 Discounts on memberships

-Families purchasing a membership during our Autism Events listed will receive an additional 10% Discount on that day if they purchase a Part-Time Pretender 2, Part-Time Pretender 3, Play Partners, Lively Learners, or Engaged Explorer membership.
+Families purchasing a membership during our Autism Events listed will receive an additional 10% discount on that day when they purchase an Individual or Family membership.

 Pretend City understands that children with sensory integration challenges can affect how they feel and interact with the world around them.
 We have a variety of well chosen play items available and upon request such as weighted toys, texture boards and sensory stimulation toys.

 The following are specific items to support sensory needs: